 Both are characterized by chronic inflammation of the gastrointestinal tract, but some differences exist.

 A person with peritoneal mesothelioma may be misdiagnosed with IBD because of these symptoms.
-Even with diagnostic imaging scans like MRIs and CT scans, doctors may mistake tumors for inflammation.
+Doctors may mistake tumors for inflammation even with diagnostic imaging scans like MRIs and CT scans.

 Irritable bowel syndrome (IBS) is a common disorder that affects the large intestine.

 Unlike IBD, irritable bowel syndrome doesn’t damage the digestive tract or lead to other health problems.
 Changes in diet, mental health therapies and medicines for diarrhea or constipation can typically treat the condition.

-If symptoms of IBS persist, the cause may be a more serious condition such as IBD or even cancer.
+If symptoms of IBS persist, the cause may be a more severe condition such as IBD or cancer.

-An estimated 1 in 133 Americans has celiac disease, according to Beyond Celiac.
-It is a serious genetic autoimmune disorder where the ingestion of gluten damages the small intestine and makes it hard for the body to absorb essential nutrients.
+An estimated 1 in 133 Americans have celiac disease, according to Beyond Celiac.
+It is a severe genetic autoimmune disorder where the ingestion of gluten damages the small intestine and makes it hard for the body to absorb essential nutrients.

-Gluten is a common protein found in foods like wheat, rye and barley.
+Gluten is a common protein in foods like wheat, rye and barley.

 Symptoms of celiac disease in adults overlap with many of the symptoms of peritoneal mesothelioma.